We use minimal analytics to improve the site. Is that okay?

 Available at: Amazon

 Microfiber cleaning cloths are one of those must-have accessories.
-While usually, my t-shirt works fine for cleaning off a UV filter or an LCD screen, every so often I’ll need to sit down and give my gear and lenses a serious cleaning and nothing is better or safer on your glass or screens than microfiber cloth.
+While usually, my t-shirt works fine for cleaning off a UV filter or an LCD screen, every so often I’ll need to sit down and give my gear and lenses a serious cleaning and nothing is better or safer on your glass or screens than a microfiber cloth.

-After awhile these microfiber cloths will accumulate oil from cleaning your lenses or rear screens and they’ll end up just smudging film around on the lens.
+After a while these microfiber cloths will accumulate oil from cleaning your lenses or rear screens and they’ll end up just smudging film around on the lens.
 This is why having multiple cleaning cloths is a must and the 6-pack is very nice.

 Rocket Air Blasters